idno0001/dollarchlang/README.md

 Usage
 -----
 1. Install [AutoHotKey] [1].
-2. Run this the dollarchlang.ahk script.
+2. Run the dollarchlang.ahk script.
 3. Modify as necessary (see below).

 Adding support for other programs